 Minor in Business Curriculum

-ACCT 200 (Fundamentals of Accounting) OR ACCT 205 (Survey of Accounting).
-This course is an introduction to financial and managerial accounting.
+ACCT 205 - Survey of Accounting (3 hours): This course is an introduction to financial and managerial accounting.
 It will introduce the concepts of business and the measurement systems used to control and evaluate business activities.
 It will also explore product costing systems and the use of accounting data as a basis for management planning and decision making.
 (Not open to students with credit in ACCT 200.)
-Prerequisite: ENGL 101 and MATH 101.
+Prerequisite: Goal 1, Outcome 2 and Goal 2, Outcome 1.

-MGMT 305 (Survey of Management) OR MGMT 310 (Organizational Behavior).
-This course is designed to acquaint students with traditional business management ideas, recent management thinking, and the contemporary application of both to the management functions of planning, organizing, leading and controlling.
+MGMT 305 - Survey of Management (3 hours): This course is designed to acquaint students with traditional business management ideas, recent management thinking, and the contemporary application of both to the management functions of planning, organizing, leading and controlling.
 A survey of a wide variety of topics is offered, generally including goal setting, strategy formulation and implementation, managerial decision making, structure and design of organizations, corporate culture, organizational change and development, human resources management, managing diversity, leading, motivation, communication, teamwork, quality control, management control systems, operations and service management, entrepreneurship and small business management, managerial ethics, corporate social responsibility, and management in the global environment.
-(Not open to students with credit in MGMT 310.)
-Prerequisite: ENGL 101 and MATH 101.
+(Not open to students with credit in MGMT 310 or MGMT 311.)
+Prerequisite: Goal 1, Outcome 2 and Goal 2, Outcome 1.

-FIN 305 (Survey of Finance) OR FIN 310 (Finance).
-The purpose of this course is to help the student develop a basic understanding of Finance.
+FIN 305 - Survey of Finance (3 hours): The purpose of this course is to help the student develop a basic understanding of Finance.
 Topics covered include (1) financial instruments and the markets in which they are traded, (2) financial planning and analysis, (3) the cost and time-value of money, and (4) the fundamentals of investor decision-making.
 (Not open to students with credit in FIN 310.)
-Prerequisite: ENGL 101, MATH 101 and ACCT 200 or ACCT 205.
+Prerequisite: Goal 1, Outcome 2 and Goal 2, Outcome 1 and ACCT 200 or ACCT 205.

 Supply Chain Management

-SCM 305 (Survey of Supply Chain Management) OR SCM 310 (Management Science and Operations Management).
-An introduction to decision making under the uncertainty encountered in business and in everyday life.
+SCM 305 - Survey of Supply Chain Management (3 hours): An introduction to decision making under the uncertainty encountered in business and in everyday life.
 Covers selected topics in probability, statistics, economics, and operations research, and their application to complex problems in financial management, marketing, operations management, supply chain management, and quality management; as well as risks affecting everyday life, such as personal decisions in regard to career, marriage, and wealth management.
 (Not open to students with credit in SCM 310.)
-Prerequisite: ENGL 101 and MATH 101.
+Prerequisite: Goal 1, Outcome 2 and Goal 2, Outcome 1.

 Contact Student and Academic Services